How To Become A Highly Paid Copywriter (with no experience)

-In this post, we’ll show you how to get started as a copywriter — even if you don’t have any experience.
-From there, we’ll share our founder Ramit Sethi’s best tips for sharpening your copywriting skills.
+In this post, I’ll show you how to get started and share some of my best tips for sharpening your copywriting skills.

-A copywriter is anyone who is paid to write content that entices readers to take action — in other words, copywriters write the words used for marketing products and/or services.
+A copywriter is anyone who is paid to write content that entices readers to take action.
+Simply put, they write the words used for marketing products and/or services.
 This includes things like:

 - Sales pages